alumet-dev/alumet/plugins/relay/README.md

 - `initial_delay`: delay to wait after the 1st and second retry connection to the server.
 Default value is 500ms.
 - `max_delay`: delay to wait between each retry after the second retry failure.
 Default value is 4s.

-The format related to parameters which are a duration (`buffer_timeout`, `initial_delay`, `max_delay`) is a number followed by the unit that can be:
+The format related to parameters which are a duration (`buffer_timeout`, `initial_delay`, `max_delay`) is a concatenation of time spans.
+Where each time span is an integer number and a [suffix](https://docs.rs/humantime/latest/humantime/fn.parse_duration.html).
-- ms for milli second
-- s for second
-- m for minutes

-A usefull feature of Alumet is that you can override the address/port configured in the configuration file that the Alumet relay client should connect to with the option `--relay-out`.
+A useful feature of Alumet is that you can override the address/port with the command-line option `--relay-out`.

 ```sh
 alumet-agent --relay-out 172.16.48.9:50051